Stuart-Mouse/lead-sheets/notes.md

     for example, for loop declarations should not need to be marked as a macro in order that caller knows to use value_pointer rather than stack offset

 when declaration is used as an lvalue, we should flag it as non-constant

+## Improving Handling of Any in Scripts

+need to be able to push an Any or pop an Any from the stack

+when casting to an Any, need to make sure intermediate value will stay valid
+    should be fine for larger values, but will be a problem for smaller values, since those are always on the stack so we will need to catch the case where a small value is assigned to an Any and stash those values in some small value storage, elsewhere when casting an Any to something else, need to make sure we can still use that as an lvalue e.g., the cast node should be a valid lvalue when the value expression's value type is Any

+we need to overload the assignment operator for Any to Any case
+    needs to perform a check to assert that right type is coercible to left if not, we get a runtime error

+for unary operators, we could dynamically typecheck and resolve the operator to use, then apply it for binary operators,

+Yet another choice to make:
+    either we can allow assignment to change the type of a virtual member, or we can assert that the right type coerces to what the virtual member type currently is then we can only change the virtual member's type by redeclaring it this seems like the way to go...

+now that I think about it, for something to be a valid lvalue essentially just means that the address of the value is the same as some declaration's value pointer so if in any situation we copy some value (and thus change the memory location being passed down the tree) then the value is no longer a valid lvalue

+If we have some value of type Any that we want to pass around within a script or for, example we have somethign declared as type Any then when we pass that thing up, do we need to have an Any that points to another Any? that's not really ideal!

+that extra indirection is sort of problematic and since we can't really make an any of an any without really forcing it

+any_any := Any.{ type = xx Any, value = *any };

+i mean, I suppose we could do this, but maybe while we're at it we should just make our own result type again one that is essentailly just an Any, but with some kind of small value optimization, like Any_Number

+Then we can just turn our stack into a `[] Value` or something

+Maybe having this standardized value type thing will also make it easier to swap between execution and evaluation?
+    could we use eval logic for handling Any's in execute? probably not, thats not how evaluate works we actually typecheck fully before evaluating, so uh, yeah..

+Consider creating some conditional assignment operator like `?=` for assigning to / declaring  an Any
+    main reason for such a thing would be to make it easier to use some arbitrary expression on LHS, such as virtual members and, so that we can declare something with the implicit understanding that its type could change later if we did this, would need to come up with some other way of marking malleable literals

+push/pop any
+    need to be able to push and pop any by value so we will just push value and then type so we can peek/pop type before value don't even need to do this for evaluation actually, since we just return an Any although... perhaps we should not make it a requirement that the direct return value is received?

+interaction with other nodes
+    we will need to implement some basic loigic to 'interpret' some ast node rather then evaluate this will essentially be what the eval stuff was originally supposed to be (we will typecheck as we execute nodes)

+    we already have an Any literal, but we currently treat it as if it is statically typed this will probably have to change
+    identifier can refer to an Any
+    operation with an Any as operand will have to do some interpretation procedure call receving any as parameters can just attempt an implicit type conversion

+stepping back
+    having a generalized interpret_node procedure or other interpreted operations is going to be a lot of work actually so a better first step for supporting the smallest subset of functionality (but with the most usefulness) will be to implement casts and implicit type assertions for values of type Any in evaluation this bare minimum should be enough to then implement some form of virtual members again, which will add a lot of value in terms of my ability to design levels

+TODO:
+    / explicit cast from Any to static type
+        ? preserves ability to use Any as lvalue through the cast implicit type assertion in operation between Any and other operand of static type (assumes both types are the same) implicit type assertion when assigning to or from an Any where other side of assignment is statically known better way to denote that declared type of some external variable is Any maybe we just set some flag for this...

+ASIDE:
+    could implement dereference operator if we added some PRODUCES_VALID_LVALUE flag to Operator and maybe cast can just be implemented as an operator, TBH